 The BRE Centre for Resilience works to deliver fast and appropriate responses to climate change-related extreme weather and other unforeseen disruptions to homes, commercial buildings and infrastructure.

-We provide a place for those dealing with climate change and other impacts to research, learn, develop new standards and create the next generation of resilient materials, products, designs and innovations that will ensure the robustness and longevity of buildings and infrastructure.
+We provide a place for those dealing with climate change and other impacts to research, learn, develop new standards and create the resilient materials, products, designs and innovations that will ensure the robustness and longevity of buildings and infrastructure.

 Our initial focus has been on making comprehensive flood guidance available to homeowners and business owners, and on showcasing flood resilience products, materials and techniques.
 But resilience – and our work – also encompasses the built infrastructure’s ability to withstand security and cyber threats, fire risks, natural disasters and societal unrest arising from increasingly dense urban developments.

 The BRE Centre for Resilience supports government, local authorities, environment agencies, industry and the public in a number of ways: